 We look at screens a lot in modern life, whether it’s a laptop, a smartphone, or a tablet.
 When staring at screens for a long period of time, we wind up blinking less frequently.
 This can result in greater instances of dry eye.

 If you look at screens for long periods of time, be sure to look away from the screen periodically for 20 to 30 seconds to rest your eyes.
 Some people follow a 20-20-20 rule: every 20 minutes, they look away from the screen at an object 20 feet away for 20 seconds.
 You’d be surprised by the difference this can make.

 Some other common risk factors for dry eye include the following:

 - Age - Dry eye becomes more of an issue for people after the age of 50.
 That said, dry eye can affect people of all ages.

-- Gender - As you can see from the statistics above, dry eye tends to affect women more often than men.
+- Gender - As you can see from the statistics above, the dry eye tends to affect women more often than men.
 Part of the reason for this is that dry eye becomes more common after a woman goes through menopause.

 - Smoking - Smoking is linked to many health problems and vision issues.
 Dry eye is just one of them.
 Consider this another great reason to kick the habit for good.

-- Low-Humidity - If you are in a dry room or environment for long periods of time, this can potentially lead to dry eye.
+- Low-Humidity - If you are in a dry room or environment for long periods of time, this can potentially lead to a dry eye.